pastosm/Connect4/README.md

 # Connect4

-## An object-oriented approach for a simple command-line based Connect4 game.
+## An object-oriented Connect4 game on the command line.